TrueWinter/vzdump-plugin-b2/README.md

 This plugin to `vzdump` will hook into after a single VM backup is done.
 It will
 - split the `.vma.lzo` file that `vzdump` wrote to chunks of configurable size (default is 2 GB, B2 allows up to 5 GB=5*10^9 byte)
 - encrypt them using a symmetric key (password - no GPG keys used),
-- upload them to Backblaze B2 to a configurable path (default: hostname) under a configurable bucket in parallel,
+- upload them to Backblaze B2 to a configurable path (default: hostname) under a configurable bucket,
 - delete the local copy of the backup and
-- remove all remote backups at B2 except the one it just uploaded.
+- remove all remote backups at B2 for the VM/LXC except the one it just uploaded.

 Every step is checksummed and the checksum file is uploaded as well.